JavaZakariae/Linux-commands/README.md

 - `ifconfig eth0 down`: disabling eth0 interface.
 - `nslookup`: to get ip address from dns name or vise-virsa: `nslookup www.google.fr`.
 - `traceroute`: utility to view the number of hopes to reach a given host.
+- `ip addr show`: print the network interfaces datails, `ip a s` for the abreviated command.
+- `route -n`: print the routing table.
+- `nmcli connection show`: to print the details of the connections.

 ## [man page](#man-page)
 - man is the builtin help system in Linux, man is short for manual, a man page is a documentation.